Raoul1808/psv/README.md

 You will then be asked to provide how many numbers should be sorted, how many tests should be run, and finally the path to your push\_swap executable.
 Running more tests gives more accurate results, but it also takes more time.

+> [!TIP]
+>
+> Just like when using the GUI, the push\_swap executable will be set automatically if psv finds it in the current directory.

 Tests are run in parallel, the number of tests left to run will appear on screen while waiting.